Survival TTRPGs: You Think Survival Is Scarcity. It Isn’t.

 Red Markets (2017, Caleb Stokes)

-Red Markets is a singular game, as it fully meets the structural criteria for both a grimdark game and survival game!
+Red Markets is a singular game, as it fully meets the structural criteria for both a grimdark game and a survival game!
 RM is about surviving as a wage-slave in a collapsing economy.
 Every mission risks draining capability: recurring Upkeep (rent, food, dependents) and in-mission Gear Charges (ammo, batteries, durability) can leave you poorer even after success.

 Begin with the free Quickstart Guide, and run a short first job.
-There is also a great, self-contained Session Zero a fellow blogger wrote that I recommend.
+There is also a great, self-contained Session Zero that a fellow blogger wrote that I recommend.
 You may also consider an extremely useful actual play podcast called The Brutalists which demonstrates the system.

 Twilight: 2000 4th Edition (2021, Härenstam/Lites/Keeling et al)

 Twilight: 2000 is about surviving the collapse of military infrastructure after World War III.
 Each day is divided into Shifts where actions like marching, scavenging, and repairing drain fuel, rations, and clean water.
 Success can degrade weapons and tools, forcing repairs that consume scarce resources.
 Recovery is slow, and critical injuries can impose long-term penalties.
 The game’s challenge is maintaining capability over time; you can build stability, but you can’t eliminate attrition.
-Safety is never guaranteed; stability is a constant, precarious achievement.
+Safety is never guaranteed and stability is a constant, precarious achievement.

 Coriolis: The Great Dark (2025, Kostulas/Karlén/Grip/Härenstam)